knoepdan/CyberSecRappi/as_3_programming/1_DayOne_FormalAndRegEx.md

 Not sure i moved, I understood how to shorten code execution.
 Did the following things:
 - moved the first multiplication in the variable assignments (would break edge case when input is 1)
-- skipped one loop round by already exiting the loop when counter is 2 (as multiplying with one makes no sense)
+- skipped one loop round by already exiting the loop when counter is 2 (as multiplying with 1 makes no sense) -> this might by what reduces the nof steps according to task)
 - reversed the counter order (decrementing instead of incrementing).
 Should have no influence
 ```
 var result= input * input-1;